THE DIGITAL MARKETING ECOSYSTEM

 The success of your marketing strategy isn’t limited to the ad spend, technical SEO efforts, and the word choices you make to describe your business.
 One of the most important (and foundational) factors that encourage user engagement, interaction, and ultimately conversation, is the usability of your website.
 In fact, did you know that your website has about five seconds to capture user attention?
 That’s not much time!
 But how can you optimize your website design to keep customers?

-Sage Digital Marketing will discuss 5 key areas of UX and design that brands should consider when designing their landing pages, product pages, blog articles, and more.
+Sage Digi will discuss 5 key areas of UX and design that brands should consider when designing their landing pages, product pages, blog articles, and more.

 Source: Search Engine Journal.